sirlilpanda/game-engine/README.md

 ngl the structure of this project is based off vibes
 # game-engine
-game engine written in zig, this was made from scratch using a glfw window and opengl, all math and other file loading was programed myself. before you ask yes i am insane. so what makes this game engine differnt from the other, well let me tell you this game engine is shit.
-However i do use zig features for some cool features within this game engine such as complie time known uniforms and programs, since these should be known at complie time.
+game engine written in zig, this was made from scratch using a glfw window and opengl, all math and other file loading was programed myself. before you ask yes i am insane. so what makes this game engine differnt from the other, well let me tell you this game engine is shit, but pretty fast.
+Although in all honesty, i do use zig features for some cool features within this game engine such as complie time known uniforms and programs, since these should be known at complie time.

 ![image form the game engine](screenshot.png)